multicolorist/TDA367_labs_exercises/get-a-room/README.md

 ## Running the application

+Make sure you have Java version 18 installed.

 The project is a Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then go to http://localhost:8080 in your browser.